PageBot/PageBot/README.md

 * Reading XML text from markdown is missing Document styles.
 * Better management of text baselines on pages and throughout documents.
 * More useful views (representations of Documents) need to be developed and tested.
-* Not all scripts in the Examples currently work properly, due to late changes in the PageBot core.
+* Currently, not all scripts in the Examples directory work properly, due to late changes in the PageBot core.
+* Windows, GNU+Linux and Android users are not yet supported (see [issue #40](https://github.com/TypeNetwork/PageBot/issues/40).)

-## Functions
+## Functionality

 An overview of PageBot functions reads like this:

 * Various types of Element objects can be placed on a page or inside other Element objects.